Dalip Singh Saund: Tenure

 Following his election to the United States House of Representatives, Saund stated that he wanted a seat on the House Interior Committee to make sure that his district received a fair share of the Colorado River's water.
 In 1957, he was appointed to serve on a sub-committee in the United States House Committee on Foreign Affairs.

 Saund stated during the 1956 election that he would travel to Asia if elected.
-He conducted a tour of multiple eastern Asian countries which included visits to Japan, Taiwan, British Hong Kong, Philippines, South Vietnam, Indonesia, Thailand, Burma, India, and Pakistan in 1957.
+He conducted a tour of multiple eastern Asian countries which included visits to Japan, Taiwan, British Hong Kong, the Philippines, South Vietnam, Indonesia, Thailand, Burma, India, and Pakistan in 1957.
 He also visited Israel, where he met with Prime Minister David Ben-Gurion, on his way returning to the United States.
 In Indonesia he met with President Sukarno and in India he met with Prime Minister Jawaharlal Nehru.
+Singh voted in favor of both the Civil Rights Act of 1957 and the Civil Rights Act of 1960.

 Death

-Saund was moved to UC San Diego Health in 1963.
-He died on April 22, 1973, after suffering a second stroke in Hollywood, California.
+Saund was moved to be hospitalized at UCLA Medical Center in January 1963 following the earlier stroke he had suffered in May 1962 while flying to Washington, D.C.
+He died on April 22, 1973, following a second stroke in Hollywood, California.
 Twenty-four members of the United States House of Representatives paid tribute to Saund on the House floor and a memorial service was held.

 Political positions

 In 1957, Saund criticized the United States for its policy of "buying kings and protecting oil" in the Middle East while ignoring the people.
 He stated that the British had done a similar policy in India and were "tossed out of India".
 He stated that the same thing would happen to the United States if it continued the policy.
 He praised President Dwight D. Eisenhower for his stand against the United Kingdom, France, and Israel during the Suez Crisis.
 He criticized the United States Department of State for giving a more elaborate welcome to Queen Elizabeth II than any Asian leader.
-He defended the United States during the Little Rock Crisis while on tour in Japan stating that "thirty-five out of the forty-eight states of the Union there was no discrimination against Negroes in schools or public places".
+He defended the United States during the Little Rock Crisis while on tour in Japan stating that in "thirty-five out of the forty-eight states of the Union there was no discrimination against Negroes in schools or public places".